 - 201. Intro to Forensic Investigations (3).
 The student is introduced to the development of Forensic Investigations and its contribution to the Criminal Justice System and the applications of the scientific discipline to the examination and analysis of physical evidence. - 430.
 Criminalistics (3).
 Prerequisite: FI 201.
-Methods of scientific analysis, comparison and identification of physical evidence; blood and body fluids, casts and molds, detective dyes, fingerprints, and trace evidence. - 456.
-Homicide Investigation (3).
-Prerequisite: FI 201.
+Methods of scientific analysis, comparison and identification of physical evidence; blood and body fluids, casts and molds, detective dyes, fingerprints, and trace evidence.

+- 456. Homicide Investigation (3).
+Prerequisite: Fl 201.
 Special problems involved in homicide investigation including the forensic autopsy. - SA 395.
 Crime Prevention (3).
 See description under Security Administration. - LE 460.
 Criminal Investigations (3).
 See description under Law Enforcement. - 463.
 Crime Scene Processing (3).
 Prerequisite: FI 201.
 In-depth and practical look at various types of physical evidence and methods by which evidence is collected and transported to forensic crime laboratories. - 464.
 Interviews/Interrogations (3).
 Prerequisite: CJ 101.
 Discussions and practical exercises covering the various techniques used by criminal justice practitioners to elicit information from witnesses and criminal suspects.
 May also count for Corrections, Law Enforcement, and Security Administration. - 466.
 Trace Evidence (3).
-Prerequisites: Fl 201, 430.
-Review of techniques used in the analysis of hairs, fibers, and minute items of evidence related to criminal matters.

-- 473, 474.
+Prerequisites: FI 201, 430.
+Review of techniques used in the analysis of hairs, fibers, and minute items of evidence related to criminal matters. - 473, 474.
 Internship (3) (3).
-Prerequisites: Junior standing, CJ 101, Fl 201, 430, 463 and consent of the instructor.
+Prerequisites: Junior standing, CJ 101, FI 201, 430, 463 and consent of the instructor.
 Supervised work experience in Forensic Investigations.
-The student is required to attend a preannounced orientation one semester prior to internship. - 482, 483, 484.
-Independent Study (1 hour each).
+The student is required to attend a preannounced orientation one semester prior to internship. - 482.
+Independent Study (1).
 An opportunity for the student with advanced standing to explore areas of special interest.
-Students seeking admission must be specializing in Forensic Investigations, have advanced standing and secure approval of instructor and Dean. - 485, 486, 487.
-Advanced Seminar (3) (3) (3).
+Students seeking admission must be specializing in Forensic Investigations, have advanced standing and secure approval of instructor and Department Head.
+May be duplicated for credit for a total of three (3) semester hours. - 485.
+Advanced Seminar (3).
 An in-depth study of current issues in forensic investigations.
 The content will vary each semester.
-Instructor approval required for admission. - 495.
+Instructor approval required for admission.
+May be duplicated for credit for a total of nine (9) semester hours. - 495.
 Senior Seminar (3).
 Prerequisites: Senior standing, CJ 101, FI 201, 430, 463 and consent of instructor.
 Capstone course utilized to assess the student's knowledge and understanding of the issues and problems within the field of Forensic Investigations.
 Required of all students specializing in Forensic Investigations.